pbradleylab/PanSweep/Readme.md

 |path_to_presabs                   |path to folder that holds the species files for presabs and gene_counts|
 |save_folder_location              |path to user designated save folder                                    |

+Note: the metadata file should be a tab-delimited file with three columns named "sample", "subject", and "env" (for environment).
+The "subject" column allows metagenomic samples from the same subject to be grouped/averaged together.
+The "env" column gives the status of the subject, e.g., "case" or "control."
+Currently, only two conditions can be compared.

 After the config file is saved, the analysis is ready to be run.
 Use the PanSweep_Analysis function outlined below:

 ~~~~